B4PT0R/StreamPy/latest_improvements.md

 - Implemented stdin redirection to a custom javascript widget in the app.
 Allows to use python 'input' command (and run any script using this feature).

+- Improve security by restricting access to some modules/attributes for code run by the user from the interactive interpreter

+- Provide cloud storage for user files.